voder-ai/eslint-plugin-traceability/docs/decisions/004-automated-version-bumping-for-ci-cd.md

 ### Implementation Strategy

-The CI/CD pipeline will be modified to:
+The CI/CD pipeline will be modified to avoid infinite loops while ensuring reliable publishing:

-1. **Pre-publish Version Check**: Before attempting to publish, check if the current package.json version already exists on npm
+1. **Pre-publish Version Check**: Before attempting to publish, check if the current package.json version already exists on npm using `npm view`
-2. **Automatic Patch Increment**: If the version exists, automatically increment the patch version using `npm version patch`
+2. **In-Pipeline Version Increment**: If the version exists, increment the patch version directly in the pipeline without committing back to git using `npm version patch --no-git-tag-version`
-3. **Commit and Tag**: Create a version commit and git tag as part of the pipeline
+3. **Changelog Update**: Update CHANGELOG.md programmatically with the new version entry within the pipeline
 4. **Publish with New Version**: Proceed with npm publish using the incremented version
-5. **Changelog Update**: Automatically update CHANGELOG.md with the new version entry
+5. **Post-Publish Git Update**: After successful publish, commit the version changes and create a git tag using `git commit` and `git tag`, with commit message including `[skip ci]` to prevent pipeline recursion
+6. **Push Changes**: Push the version commit and tag back to the repository with CI skip directive

+### Alternative Approach Considered

+**Version Increment Without Git Commits**: Increment version only in-memory during pipeline execution, publish to npm, but never commit version changes back to git.
+This would eliminate loop concerns entirely but would cause package.json to drift from published versions, making it difficult to track which version is published and potentially causing confusion for developers.

 ### Consequences

 - Good, because prevents all npm publish failures due to version conflicts
-- Good, because maintains automated delivery without manual intervention
+- Good, because maintains fully automated delivery without any manual intervention
-- Good, because creates proper git tags and version history
+- Good, because creates proper git tags and version history after successful publish
 - Good, because uses standard npm tooling that developers understand
-- Good, because allows for emergency manual version bumps when needed
+- Good, because avoids infinite CI/CD loops through `[skip ci]` directive
 - Good, because integrates cleanly with existing CI/CD infrastructure
+- Good, because ensures version increments only occur when publishing is successful
 - Neutral, because requires CI/CD pipeline to have git write access
-- Neutral, because creates additional commits in the main branch for version bumps
+- Neutral, because creates additional commits in the main branch for version tracking
 - Bad, because does not automatically determine semantic version type (major/minor/patch)
-- Bad, because may create noise in git history with automated version commits
+- Bad, because version commits occur after publish rather than before

 ### Confirmation